Department of Environmental Science and Policy

 ESP 203 Environmental Communication

 Students study environmental communication to understand the influence of socio-economic, political, and scientific factors on the social construction of environmental problems.
 Topics include basic communication theory and its application to the social definition of environmental problems and the perception and communication of risk, how communication is used to persuade/dissuade the public regarding environment problems, and how the environment is used to manipulate consumer behavior.
 Students also will explore the basics of social science research and its application to environmental communication.
-Prerequisites: College Writing, ESP 101/102, ESP 197, and sophomore standing.
+Prerequisites: College Writing, ESP 101/102 and sophomore standing.
 Cr 3.

 ESP 207/GEY 207 Atmosphere: Science, Climate, and Change